conjure-cp/conjure/ide/report/Questionaire.md

 	</pre>

 4. Which failed branch contains the most nodes?
-□ First branch
-□ Second branch
-□ Third branch
-□ Fourth branch
+\
+\
 \
 	How easy was it to find the answer?
 	<pre>
 	□ Very Easy     □ Easy     □ Neutral 	□ Hard	   □ Very Hard